SteffenKn/WS2801-PI-web-server/README.md

 #### Returns

-Return the express server instance.
+Returns the express server instance.
 - Type: [express](https://www.npmjs.com/package/express)

 ## Routes

-The routes marked with [Auth] can only be used when the auth mechansim is activated.
+The routes marked with [Auth] can only be used if the auth mechanism is enabled.
-If the auth mechanism is activated, any routes except `/login-required` and `/register` an apiKey must be provided as query parameter.
-Otherwise a 403 will be returned.
+If the auth mechanism is enabled, an apiKey must be provided as a query parameter for all routes except `/login-required` and `/register`.
+Otherwise a 403 is returned.

 ### GET: /login-required

-Returns if the auth mechanism is activated or not.
+Returns wheter the auth mechanism is enabled or not.

 - Route: /login-required
 - Method: Get